WOL (AM): WOL

 Competition from FM stations that had stronger signals and stereo sound reduced WOL's ratings in the late 1970s.
 By 1976, the Federal Communications Commission concluded an investigation of allegations of payola against WOL and other black stations around the U.S. In late 1979, the Almic Corporation, headed by Dewey and Cathy Hughes, purchased the station.
 Dewey Hughes told The Washington Post: "The day of the rapping jock is over.
 Radio is generally toning down because of a new concern about contemporary adult music."

 During the 1960s and 1970s, WOL was home to Petey Greene, a former convict turned popular talk show host, comedian, and activist, who began his professional broadcasting career at WOL.
 His story was portrayed in the 2007 film Talk To Me.

-A Baltimore version of this station was created in the early 1990s; it is known as WOLB, and shares some of the same programming as WOL.